s-mujtaba-haider/BloodLink/README.md

-# 🩸 Blood Donation Web App
+# 🩸 BloodLink Web App

 A full-stack web application that connects **blood donors** and **recipients**, featuring registration, donation tracking, eligibility checks, and more.